 Royalties on production from non-oil sands wells under the Modernized Framework are determined on a "revenue-minus-costs" basis.
-The cost component is based on a Drilling and Completion Cost Allowance formula that relies, in part, on the industry's average drilling and completion costs, determined annually by the Alberta Energy Regulator (the "AER"), and incorporates information specific to each well such as vertical depth and lateral length.
+The cost component is based on a Drilling and Completion Cost Allowance formula that relies, in part, on the industry's average drilling and completion costs, determined annually by the AER, and incorporates information specific to each well such as vertical depth and lateral length.

 Producers pay a flat royalty rate of 5% of gross revenue from each well that is subject to the Modernized Framework until the well reaches payout.
 Payout for a well is the point at which cumulative gross revenues from the well equals the Drilling and Completion Cost Allowance for the well set by the AER.
 After payout, producers pay an increased post-payout royalty on revenues at a royalty rate between 5% and 40% for crude oil and pentanes and 5% and 36% for methane, ethane, propane and butane, all determined by reference to the then current commodity prices of the various hydrocarbons.
 Similar to the Old Framework, the post-payout royalty rate under the Modernized Framework varies with commodity prices and operates on a sliding scale.
 Once production in a mature well drops below a threshold level where the rate of production is too low to sustain the full royalty burden, its royalty rate is adjusted downward towards a minimum rate of 5% as the mature well's production declines.
 As the Modernized Framework uses deemed drilling and completion costs in calculating the royalty and not the actual drilling and completion costs incurred by a producer, low-cost producers benefit if their well costs are lower than the Drilling and Completion Cost Allowance.

 Crude oil and natural gas producers are responsible for calculating their royalty rate on an ongoing basis.
 The Crown's royalty share of production is payable monthly and producers must submit their records showing the royalty calculation.
-The Mines and Minerals Act (Alberta) was amended in 2014 to shorten the window during which producers can submit amendments to their royalty calculations before they become statute-barred, from four years to three years.